tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

-difficult for your child to answer as it would be for you to answer how was marched to April 2014 for you adults with children once two these rules of communication apply to all ages it is easier to build strong children than to repair broken men Frederick Douglass 32 lesbree de lascalia when we think of the best arguments the term laspre de la Scalia staircase wit refers to opinions and ideas that we express with clear polished pithiness and which always occur to us too late afterwards when we slowly descend the stairs we are suddenly much smarter than before this is how William Lewis hertzler described the term in his best seller de trepenwitz do well gestured staircase
+difficult for your child to answer as it would be for you to answer how was marched to April 2014 for you adults with children once two these rules of communication apply to all ages it is easier to build strong children than to repair broken men Frederick Douglass

+## l'essprit de l'escalier - when we think of the best arguments

+the term laspre de la Scalia staircase wit refers to opinions and ideas that we express with clear polished pithiness and which always occur to us too late afterwards when we slowly descend the stairs we are suddenly much smarter than before this is how William Lewis hertzler described the term in his best seller de trepenwitz do well gestured staircase